 Utterly Butterly Breadsticks

-- 1 ½ tbsp granulated sugar - AU tbsp - See notes
+- 1 ½ tablespoon granulated sugar - AU tablespoon - See notes

 - 250 ml warm water (around 40ºC)

 - Pour the sugar and yeast into the bowl of your stand mixer (or a large mixing bowl) then gently pour over the warm water.
 Set the bowl aside for 5 minutes without stirring it.